The Lonelyhearts was my first band. Here's how it all started...

 A few line-up changes down the track and with a song list chockfull of pop staples like Badfinger's "No Matter What",The Troggs' "With a Girl Like You",The Bee Gees' "Spicks and Specks" and "Tin Soldier" by the Small Faces, (we also did a version of the theme from the TV show Gidget and a punk version of America's 'A Horse with No Name') it wasn't long before we found ourselves with a booking agent playing a few gigs a week.
 It was the heyday of Sydney's live music scene, every pub had live music and everyone went to see rock'n'roll.
 Our sped up fuzzy versions of '60's and '70's pop classics made for some pretty sweaty shows and strongly influenced the few original songs we had.
 The Lonelyhearts went on to play hundreds of gigs and developed a strong live following.
 The band never recorded an album but did go on to release a string of singles in the first half of the '80s until that line-up folded in '85.
 A few years later a number of those Lonelyhearts tunes made it on to the self-titled album, 'Coronet Blue'.
 The album was recorded & mixed by Mitch Easter (Let's Active), at his "Drive In" studio in North Carolina.
 The record features Mitch on guitar, Jamie Hoover (The Spongetones) on bass, Eric Marshall (Let's Active) on drums and a guest appearance by Esta Hill(Lava Love) on backing vocals.
 John Rooney sang the lead vocals and I sang the harmonies.'Coronet Blue' was the first release for local independent Laughing Outlaw Records.

 The Lonelyhearts reformed in 1989 and recorded a single, "The Spell" with Regular Records.
 An album was talked about but never eventuated.
 We played live till 1993 and then called it a day.
 The band has reformed a couple of times since to do a few live shows.
-All the singles and demos the band recorded as well as some live tracks are currently being hunted down for a compilation CD that's in the works.
+Melbourne label, Buttercup Records has recently released an album of all the singles by the band.
 The track ‘The Spell’ has been included on a compilation, ‘Glory Days of Aussie Pub Rock’ Volume 1 out through Festival Records - loads of Australian acts from that era including Cold Chisel, The Angels, Midnight Oil, Divinyls, Skyhooks, Split Enz, The Reels, Icehouse, The Sunnyboys and many more.